Search

 In this article, we will discuss the Decision Tree algorithm, and how it works.
 We will also see how to implement a decision tree in Python, and its applications in different domains.
 By the end of this article, you will have a comprehensive understanding of the decision trees algorithm.

 About us: Viso Suite is the computer vision infrastructure allowing enterprises to manage the entire application lifecycle.
-With Viso Suite, it is possible for ML teams source data, train models, and deploy them anywhere, resulting in just 3 days of time-to-value.
+With Viso Suite, it is possible for ML teams to source data, train models, and deploy them anywhere, resulting in just 3 days of time-to-value.
 Learn more with a demo of Viso Suite.

 What is a Decision Tree?